edenlabllc/rmk/docs/configuration/configuration-management.md

 > - `online`: Switches RMK to work with artifacts.
 In this mode, RMK will not use any credentials for GitHub
 >   (e.g., personal access tokens), but will request additional license AWS credentials to download and unpack
 >   the artifact from a repository like AWS S3.
-> The `offline` mode is currently unsupported and will be implemented in future releases.

 To change the "license" AWS credentials when in the online artifact mode, use the following command: